RayDeeUx/YouCanDoIt/README.md

 # YouCanDoIt
 you can do it!!!

+Spawns am image of your choice (Mr. Jim M. Boree by default) when you've almost passed your new best.
+Comes with optional SFX as well.

 Mod suggested by [Mr_JimBoree](https://nitter.net/Mr_JimBoree)/[holyguacamole34](https://nitter.net/holyguacamole34).

 Includes PNG and GIF support out of the box, as well as optional SFX.